PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/FundraisingCampaignPledge/users/variables/users.md

 The parent object representing the fundraising campaign pledge.
 It contains information about the fundraising campaign pledge, including the IDs of the users who pledged to donate.

+## Returns

+A promise that resolves to an array of user documents found in the database.
+These documents represent the users who pledged to donate to the fundraising campaign.

 ## See

  - User - The User model used to interact with the users collection in the database.